MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-vulnerable-devices-report.md

 The report shows graphs and bar charts with vulnerable device trends and current statistics.
 The goal is for you to understand the breath and scope of your device exposure.

-Access the report in the Microsoft Defender Security Center by going to **Reports > Vulnerable devices**
+Access the report in the Microsoft 365 Defender portal by going to **Reports > Vulnerable devices**

 There are two columns: